Logistics and Supply Chain Management MSc

-The MSc in Logistics and Supply Chain Management has accreditation from CIPS and CILT, two premier global organisations serving the procurement and supply and logistics and transport professions.
+The Logistics and Supply Chain Management MSc has accreditation from CIPS and CILT, two premier global organisations serving the procurement and supply and logistics and transport professions.
 Graduates from our programme are eligible for full membership of CIPS after they have gained three years’ relevant professional experience and can work towards becoming a Chartered Member of CILT.

 You’ll study in a state-of-the-art learning environment in our newly-refurbished building.
 Class sizes are small and students come from all over the world ensuring an international perspective to your learning.
 You will study the theory and techniques needed to successfully manage and improve a global and international supply chain, looking at the contribution systems make and learning the skill sets needed to equip future leaders in the low carbon area.
-Your learning will be informed by industry-sponsored modules including lectures from key industrial partners, case studies and company visits.
+Your learning will be informed by lectures from key industrial partners, case studies and company visits.
 Assignment tasks are jointly designed – and assessed by – a combination of academics and industry.
 Projects for this programme will include close collaboration with industry providing excellent scope for placement experience.

 Taught full-time over two semesters, followed by a dissertation, students learn through a series of lectures, seminars, case studies, laboratory work, group work for collaborative learning and web-based discussion groups.
 Assessment is through individual assignments, group projects, examinations and a management project.
-You also have the option to undertake an organisational project, giving you real-world work experience within a company
+You also have the option to undertake an organisational project, giving you real-world work experience within a company.

 Optional modules (choose one)